 McCay’s fourth venture into animation is even more curious than the preceding three (‘Little Nemo‘, ‘How A Mosquito Operates‘ and ‘Gertie the Dinosaur‘).
 It’s an almost real time report of the sinking of the passenger steamer The Lusitania by a German submarine in 1915.

-The actions are explained by title cards, and the action is rather slow, but the highly realistic animation contains very believable images of water, smoke, a torpedo moving through water, and people trying to get off the ship.
+The actions are explained by title cards, and the action is rather slow, but the highly realistic animation scenes contain very believable images of water, smoke, a torpedo moving through water, and people trying to get off the ship.
 This startling realism is hampered by the clear propagandistic message against Germany, ending with the bold sentence “And they tell us not to hate the Hun!“.

 Watch ‘The Sinking of the Lusitania’ yourself and tell me what you think: